 - Students and guests who are fully vaccinated against the COVID-19 virus do not have to remain socially distant from others while in SANCA’s facilities.
 This allows students to participate in partner acrobatics, catching in the fly tent, and other contact activities.

-- All others – unvaccinated students, students under the age of 12, and guests as well as SANCA employees – must remain socially distant from others according to public health guidelines.
+- All others – unvaccinated individuals and students under the age of 12 – must remain socially distant from others according to public health guidelines.

 EXPOSURE AND REPORTING POLICY